AudDMusic/audd-go/examples/scanFiles/README.md

 ## Why is the enteprise endpoint used?

 You can actually use this utility for hours-long mixes.
 But the reason was to avoid asking for installing ffpmeg and to provide a bit better accuracy.

+## Can I do the same in other languages?

+Sure!
+For example, take a look at [this Rust music tagger](https://github.com/octowaddle/mtag).